Rasath16/MedRagnosis/README.md

 ---

-## 🐳 Docker Deployment (Recommended)
+## 🐳 Docker Deployment

-This project includes a `Dockerfile` to handle system dependencies (Tesseract/Poppler) automatically.
+The project includes a `Dockerfile` that handles system dependencies (Tesseract/Poppler) automatically.

 1.  **Build the image:**
     ```bash